AFSA's Legislative Key Issues: Our Main Focus

 AFSA Position: AFSA supports a full repeal of the DIC offset to SBP.
 Even in today’s budget-constrained environment, the elimination of the “Widow’s Tax” must be viewed as a funding priority.

-AFSA Position: It is time for Congress to take the final step toward removing this inequity by providing full retirement pay and full disability compensation (CRDP) regardless of service-connected disability level—for longevity retirements and for those that resulted from medical retirements (Chapter 61).
+AFSA POSITION: It is time for Congress to take the final step toward removing this inequity by providing full retirement pay and full disability compensation (CRDP) regardless of service-connected disability level—for longevity retirements and for those that resulted from medical separations (Chapter 61).

-Key Bills/Status: In the 115th Congress, Rep. Gus Bilirakis, R-Fla., has introduced H.R.
+KEY BILLS/STATUS: In the 116th Congress, Rep. Gus Bilirakis, R-Fla., has introduced H.R.
 303, the “Retired Pay Restoration Act,” which would provide full CRDP for disabled retirees rated less than 50 percent disabled.
 Rep. Sanford D. Bishop’s, D-Ga., H.R.
 333, the “Disabled Veterans Tax Termination Act,” covers those disabled retirees addressed by H.R.
 303 and also would provide full CRDP for Chapter 61 retirees who served less than 20 years.
-Sen. Dean Heller introduced S. 66, “Retired Pay Restoration Act” which would accomplish the same as H.R.
-333—full CRDP for all disabled retirees.
+Senator Jon Tester (D-MT) has introduced S. 208, the “Retired Pay Restoration Act,” which would accomplish the same as H.R.
+333—full CRDP for all disabled retirees

 MILITARY PAY | Printable .PDF version.

 Issue: Congress must act to stop reductions in military pay raises and to ensure relative comparability with private sector wages.
 To do otherwise particularly harms enlisted members and their families.